viniazvd/vue-coe-image/README.md

 **A Note on Performance**

-<p style='color:green'>Keep in mind that observing elements takes up memory and CPU, that’s why it’s important to stop observing them as soon as we don’t need to.

-We have a couple of methods on the IntersectionObserver instance:

-unobserve: Stops observing an element.
-disconnect: Stops observing all elements.</p>
+<p>Observe the elements occupy memory and CPU!</p>

+p>For this reason, immediately after finding the element, we use an instance method named <b>disconnect</b> to stop observing and make the lib more performative.</p>

 <br>